My Story

 Since finding a therapist is a little like dating, here are a some fast facts about me

-In my free time, I love spending time outside with my husband, Ben, and our dog, Lewie.
-Communication between me and my spouse is mostly comprised of New Girl quotes, and I have to say, after 15 years together, it's going pretty well.
+In my free time, I love spending time my husband, Ben, our daughter, and our dog, Lewie.
 I'm a lifelong Grey's Anatomy fan and will never turn down watching an episode of Friends.
 I enjoy cooking and eating anything gluten-free and dairy-free, but am terrible at baking and crafting.
 I'm a cheerleader for women embracing who they are as they age, especially those glorious grey hairs and smile lines.
 I love spending time with my friends and my family, but am an introvert through and through.
 Blake Lively is my celebrity bestie (and some say doppleganger).
-I'm unapologetically a millennial.
-I can hang with the Swifties and N*Sync fangirls, but to be honest, I would pay all the dollars to see Brandi Carlisle perform live.
-I'm learning to not apologize when it's not warranted and to embrace my current season holding both joy and grief at once.
+I'm unapologetically an elder millennial.
+I can hang with the Swifties and N*Sync fangirls, but to be honest, I would pay all the dollars to see Brandi Carlisle perform live (especially at Red Rocks!).
+I'm learning to not apologize when it's not warranted, to find awe in the beauty of the world, and to embrace both the joys and challenges my current season of life.